 Hospitals and doctors have a lot of work to do, and it’s even worse in the New York area.
 Doctors are a priority and can get hospital and medical records within hours but sending copies of medical or hospital records to patients or lawyers is not a priority.

 Using a federal law, the HITECH Act, 42 U.S.C.A. §17935(e)(1), we can get your hospital records and medical records, usually for only $6.75, no matter how many pages are in your medical record, within 30 days of our request for hospital or medical records.

 How Long Does It Take To Get Hospital Records?

-When requesting hospital records pursuant to New York State law a hospital will usually send hospital records to you within 2-3 months after you mail an acceptable request in writing with a HIPPA form.
+When requesting hospital records pursuant to New York State law a hospital will usually send records to you within 2-3 months after you mail an acceptable request in writing with a HIPAA form.

 Tip: Do not request hospital records until after patient discharge.
-If the patient is admitted to a hospital for a long time, such as six weeks, the hospital records should be requested after the patient is discharged otherwise you may only get partial records or the hospital might reject your request for records, and you will have to make another request after discharge from the hospital.
+If the patient is admitted to a hospital overnight, the hospital records should be requested after the patient is discharged otherwise you may only get partial records or the hospital might reject your request for records, and you will have to make another request after discharge from the hospital.

 Doctors will usually send their medical records to you within 2-3 months after you provide a HIPAA form, but some doctors can take months and even require threatening letters.

 How Much Do Medical or Hospital Records Cost in New York?